BhavyeMathur/goopylib-v1/README.md

 * Removed keyboard module dependency
 * Added a subtract function for the Point class
 * Fixed Bug with glide functions in queue and different easing for x & y

+* Added a RandomColour() function that returns a random colour
+* Added Mangling Functions to the Colour classes
+* Added a Colour Gradient function that returns a list of colours to create a smooth gradient
+* Added a 2D Colour Gradient function that returns a 2D Gradient

 #### 1.0.0-alpha to 1.0.6-alpha - 6th July 2020